jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

 ## Rule Details

-This rule looks at all Jest snapshot files (files with `.snap` extension) and validates that each stored snapshot within those files does not exceed 50 lines (by default, this is configurable as explained in `Options` section below).
+This rule looks at all Jest inline and external snapshots (files with `.snap` extension) and validates that each stored snapshot within those files does not exceed 50 lines (by default, this is configurable as explained in `Options` section below).

 Example of **incorrect** code for this rule: